DoItBetter-Studio/Glyphborn/README.md

 ## 🎮 Game Overview

-Glyphborn is a seamless open-world adventure game inspired by the exploration and discovery of classic Pokémon titles, built on a continuous chunk-based world system.
+Glyphborn is a seamless open-world adventure game inspired by the exploration-driven design of classic creature-collection RPGs, built on a continuous chunk-based world system.

 **World Architecture**
 The entire world exists as a seamless, streaming environment with **no map transitions**.
 Each chunk is a 32³ tile volume (32×32×32), and the world streams continuously as you explore.
 Indoor spaces, outdoor areas, and vertical exploration all exist in the same unified space—no loading screens, no fade-to-black, just pure continuity.